grpc/proposal/A92-xds-ext-authz.md

 response from the ext_authz server.

-When the data plane RPC is denied, the ext_authz filter is generating a new set of trailers for a Trailers-Only response, and any header mutations specified by the ext_authz server will be applied to that initially-empty set of trailers.
+When the data plane RPC is denied, the ext_authz filter is generating a new set of response trailers for a Trailers-Only response, and any header mutations specified by the ext_authz server will be applied to that initially-empty set of response trailers.
 In this case, the mutations can effectively only specify additions.

 The `decoder_header_mutation_rules` config field controls which header mutations are allowed.
 This field is an